busunkim96/Kim_CSCI2270_FinalProject/README.md

 Opening the codeblocks project should be the easiest way.
 Otherwise, you will need to have:
   1. courses.h, course.cpp, driver.cpp
   2. At least one csv file with course information in the same location as the driver.cpp file.
-The csv file must be formatted __exactly__ like the two examples provided. (courseList.csv and appm.csv).
+The csv file must be formatted like the two examples provided. (courseList.csv and appm.csv).
 You can create files for different deparments by following the steps below.
     - download [this excel file]("http://www.colorado.edu/pba/course/IGroup.xlsx")
     - go to the "data" tab
     - filter for one department(e.g., "APPM", "CSCI", "COEN", "MATH")